 There are times when you can have your injuries covered by your own insurance.
 If you don’t have collision insurance coverage, that might leave the repairs of your car up to your own wallet and that can be costly.
-If someone else is liable for your injuries and damages and they aren’t covered through your insurance policy, then you may wanted to consider speaking with an experienced car accident lawyer for help recovering your costs.
+If someone else is liable for your injuries and damages and they aren’t covered through your insurance policy, then you may want to consider speaking with an experienced car accident lawyer for help recovering your costs.

 What If the Other Driver Is Found at-Fault?

-If you can prove that the other driver was at-fault and liable for your injuries and damages resulting from the car accident, then that other driver might have to pay for your damages.
+If you can prove that the other driver was at fault and liable for your injuries and damages resulting from the car accident, then that other driver might have to pay for your damages.
 It is possible to sue them in a court of law to recoup whatever you have lost.

 When Isn’t Suing an At-Fault Driver Beneficial?

 The biggest problem with being reimbursed through suing the other driver is that there is usually a reason why someone is not compliant with the insurance laws in Missouri.
-The most common reason that someone doesn’t have insurance is because they can’t afford it.
+The most common reason that someone doesn’t have insurance is that they can’t afford it.
 If they can’t afford the cost of insurance, even if you win a case against them, collecting your compensation can be problematic.